mopenstein/raspberry_pi_tv_station/disk image install files/README.md

 You'll have to edit the location of the "drive" to match your local machine.

 You'll also need to make a copy of the google spreadsheet that contains the tv station programming and edit the URL in the "web-ui"->"tv_schedule_link" setting.
 Your version of the spreadsheet needs to be shared publicly but it doesn't have to be editable (except for your personal edits).
 Example that I use is here: https://docs.google.com/spreadsheets/d/1QADkcJlcQRP1PPGCcgFtUiBjNtF-gjDE1SO4lcrBosk/copy

-# Raspberry Pi Broadcast TV Station Setup Guide

-The Appliance Initializer guides you through four quick configuration steps to get your broadcast station online.

-## Setup Steps

-1. **Station Identity**: Choose a unique local hostname for the broadcast unit (e.g., `raspi-tv-station`).
-Changing this triggers a quick ~30-second restart and updates your local access URL.
-2. **Clock & Timezone**: Select your local region so scheduled broadcasts and bumpers air at the correct time.
-The wizard detects browser and Pi timezones, allowing you to sync clocks or skip if already matched.
-3. **Media Storage**: Select and mount an attached USB storage drive (e.g., an exFAT drive) to persist your media under `/media/pi/drive_*`.
-Registers persistent mounts in `/etc/fstab`.
-4. **Wi-Fi Connection**: Join a local wireless network or continue using wired Ethernet to finalize your setup and bind services.

-Once complete, the dashboard confirms your appliance is ready for air, displaying your final hostname, IP address, timezone, and storage target so you can launch the station interface.